10 Delicious Meat-Free Eats to Get You Through Lent

 You won't feel deprived.

 (SPOT.ph) Going meat-less during Lent used to mean subsisting on monggo and tinapa every Friday.
-Not that there’s anything wrong with that, but in recent years, restaurants have been coming up with seafood dishes that make it a little harder to forget abstaining from meat is a sacrifice.
+Not that there’s anything wrong with that, but in recent years, restaurants have been coming up with seafood dishes that make it a little easier to forget abstaining from meat is a sacrifice.
 This year is no different, with burgers, pizza, and more helping you stick to your meat-less commitment.

 Sarsa Kitchen + Bar